Monotone Perfection: Applications to Auctions and Bertrand Competitions

 \item The winning payoff that player $i$ receives is strictly decreasing in her action.
 That is, for $v \in [0,1]^n$, and $b_j \in \{Q\} \cup [0 , \overline{b}_j]$ for $j \ne i$, $(W_i(b_i,v) - C_i(b_i))D(b_i,b_{-i}) - \Phi_i(b_i)$ is strictly decreasing in $b_i$. \end{enumerate} \end{assum}

 \begin{rmk} In the assumption above, (1)--(3) are the common continuity and monotonicity conditions.
 Condition~(4) is the increasing differences condition in $(b_i, v)$.
-In the private-value setting or when $C_i \equiv 0$, Condition~(5) is trivially satisfied.
+In the private-value setting, Condition~(5) is trivially satisfied.
 In general, $W_i(b_i,v) - C_i(b_i)$ represents player~$i$'s variable payoff, which depends on whether she wins.
 This condition captures how interdependence in values affects the payoff structure.
-Condition~(6) implies that submitting a high bid is costly when the bidder wins. \end{rmk}
+Condition~(6) implies that playing a higher action is costly when the player wins. \end{rmk}